BillyJaf/Chess-Frontend-TS/README.md

 ## Overview
 A frontend client for a chess client-server application.
-Checkout the project deployed using AWS amplify [here](https://staging.d12fedjdowqalp.amplifyapp.com/).
+The project was formerly deployed with AWS amplify.
 Checkout the backend [here](https://github.com/BillyJaf/Chess-AWS-Lambda).

 ## Background and Motivation